jacobcode01/ChurnLabs/README.md

 ```
 ```
 # Classification Metrics
-accuracy    0.73
+accuracy    73%
-precision   0.00
+precision   0
-recall      0.00
+recall      0
-f1          0.00
+f1          0
-roc-auc     0.50
+roc-auc     0.5
 pr-auc      0.26
 ```
-- Since the dataset contains approximately 73% non-churn customers, the model achieves 73% accuracy.
+- Since the dataset contains ~73% non-churn customers, the model achieves 73% accuracy.
-- However, it fails to identify any churners, resulting in `0` Precision, Recall, and F1 score.
+- However, it fails to identify any churners, resulting in zero precision, recall, and F1 score.
+- A model that never identifies a churner is useless to a retention team, which is why recall and PR-AUC are the metrics that actually matter here.
-- The ROC AUC of 0.5 confirms that the model has no predictive power and performs as random guessing.
+- The ROC-AUC of 0.5 confirms that the model has no predictive power and performs equivalent to random guessing.
+- A PR-AUC of 0.26 represents the theoretical floor, equal to the minority class proportion, meaning any useful model must exceed this.
 - The `DummyClassifier` makes exactly the same prediction in every fold.
 - So every fold produces identical metrics, and that's why standard deviation is equal to 0.
-- This confirms our pipeline and cross-validation setup behave as expected and no obvious leakage exists.
+- This confirms our pipeline and cross-validation setup behave as expected.
 - Now any real model must surpass this benchmark to be considered a good performer.
 ```
 # Real Model Expectations
 Achieve PR AUC > 0.26
-Achieve ROC AUC > 0.50
+Achieve ROC AUC > 0.5
-Achieve Precision > 0.00
+Achieve Precision > 0
-Achieve Recall > 0.00
+Achieve Recall > 0
-Achieve F1 Score > 0.00
+Achieve F1 Score > 0
 ```
-- If a trained model cannot significantly outperform this baseline, it is not useful.
+- If a trained model cannot outperform this baseline, it is not useful.
 </details>

 <hr>